anakic/Jot/README.md

 	void ConfigureTracking(TrackingConfiguration<T> configuration);
 }
 ```
 In the `ConfigureTracking` method, the object can dynamically specify which properties to track.
-The `configuration` parameter is specific to that instance (and not the type) so each instance can independently configure its own tracking configuration.
+The `configuration` parameter is specific to that instance (and not the type) so each instance can independently adjust its tracking configuration.

 For example, let's assume we have a form that has a datagrid, and we want to track the widths of grid columns.
-We could track each grid column object as a separate object, but we can also track those columns as part of the form.
-Here's what that would look like:
+We could track each grid column object as a separate object, but we can also track those columns as part of tracking the form.
+Here's what that might look like:

 ```csharp
 public class MyFormWithDataGrid : ITrackingAware